livewire/livewire/docs/components.md

 @endscript
 ```

-> [!info] Using `@script` and `@assets` inside Blade components
+> [!info] Using `@verbatim@script@endverbatim` and `@verbatim@assets@endverbatim` inside Blade components
-> If you are using [Blade components](https://laravel.com/docs/blade#components) to extract parts of your markup, you can use `@script` and `@assets` inside them as well; even if there are multiple Blade components inside the same Livewire component.
-However, `@script` and `@assets` are currently only supported in the context of a Livewire component, meaning if you use the given Blade component outside of Livewire entirely, those scripts and assets won't be loaded on the page.
+> If you are using [Blade components](https://laravel.com/docs/blade#components) to extract parts of your markup, you can use `@verbatim@script@endverbatim` and `@verbatim@assets@endverbatim` inside them as well; even if there are multiple Blade components inside the same Livewire component.
+However, `@verbatim@script@endverbatim` and `@verbatim@assets@endverbatim` are currently only supported in the context of a Livewire component, meaning if you use the given Blade component outside of Livewire entirely, those scripts and assets won't be loaded on the page.